 Young People Are Buying Less Music

-``In many ways, music is much more ubiquitous for young people,″ said Hilary Rosen, the association president. ``You can get it on the radio, get it on MTV, get it on the Internet.
+``In many ways, music is much more ubiquitous for young people,″ said Hilary Rosen, RIAA president and chief executive. ``You can get it on the radio, get it on MTV, get it on the Internet.
 There are many more choices out there to get music for free.″

-Through the MP3 technology, computer users are able to sell or trade copies of songs online, an activity that’s causing major headaches now for the music industry.
+Through the MP3 technology, computer users are able to sell or trade copies of songs through the Internet, an activity that’s causing major headaches now for the music industry.

 Rosen said Internet distribution is a small factor in the trend.
-But Siddiq Bello, publisher of industry newsletter The MP3 Impact, suggested Wednesday the availability of music in cyberspace is responsible for a real dent in sales, particularly among people aged 15 to 24.
+But Siddiq Bello, publisher of industry newsletter The MP3 Impact, suggested Wednesday that the availability of music in cyberspace is responsible for a real dent in sales, particularly among people ages 15 to 24.

-Consumers aged 30 and older bought half the music sold last year, up from 34 percent a decade ago.
+Consumers 30 and older bought half the music sold last year, compared with 34 percent a decade ago.

 Rock ‘n’ roll is still the most popular category of music, but its slip is showing.
 Rock accounted for just under 26 percent of the music sold last year, down from 33 percent in 1997 and 42 percent in 1989.

-It’s a genre dominated by white males, and women bought more music than men in 1998 for the second straight year.
+Rock sales are highly dependent on radio airplay, and more stations are playing oldies instead of new music, Rosen said.
+It’s also a genre dominated by white males, and women bought more music than men in 1998 for the second straight year.

-Latin music is also booming.
-Its sales rose 25 percent last year, Rosen said.
+Latin music is also booming, its sales up 25 percent last year, in large part because record companies have begun courting this demographic, Rosen said.